 Prices: Rooms start at £150 a night for a snug room with dinner.

 Newton in Bowland, Lancashire

 Guests arriving at this Lancashire pub might from the exterior or interior be expecting a standard rural pub experience, but the food here by chef and owner Stosie Madi is guaranteed to blow them away.
 Recognised both by the National Restaurant Awards and 50 Best Gastropubs for the quality of its food, it regularly attracts foodies from all over the country eager to try its regional and global dishes.
-There's always a pie on the menu - and you will want to order it - but the daily changing offering also features options like a cider-cured double Bowland pork loin on the bone with rhubarb butter.
+There's always a pie on the menu - and you will want to order it - but the daily changing offering also features options like a wild garlic custard tart which sounds equally great.